Ryanjlowe/Amazon-Pinpoint-ISV-Partner-Guide/cdp/README.md

 This example uses the [real-time events to Amazon Pinpoint](../../../#Pattern-Send-User-Events-to-Amazon-Pinpoint) pattern.

 In the below example, we have configured the CDP to call Amazon Pinpoint whenever an attribute or piece of data changes for a user.
 In the first example we are submitting a changed communication preference.
+We can specify the event attribute `UpdatedPreference` to allow marketers to filter events to specific preference updates when creating campaigns or journeys.
 The second example shows a purchase event.
 Both examples will update the Endpoint with new data, but the events could also be used to trigger an Amazon Pinpoint Campaign or Journey in real-time.

 ```python
 import boto3